The Johnson Amendment: Repeal It or Keep It?

 - They receive a tax-exempt status automatically just by declaring themselves to be a church; they do not need to apply for this exemption as other groups do.

-- They do not need to file Form 990 providing information about receipts; other nonprofits must file this form annually.
+- They do not need to file Form 990 providing information about receipts and spending; other nonprofits must file this form annually.

 - They do not need to report the identities of significant donors as other non-profits do.